bartkozal/vue-float-label/README.md

 ### Examples

-Override `.vfl-label` class to meet yout design requirements:
+Override `.vfl-label`, `.vfl-label-on-input` and `.vfl-label-on-focus` to meet your design requirements:

 TODO